How will you measure your life?

 - Read More ...

-I have offered sophisticated technology solutions to innovative organizations, such as:
+I have provided value to innovative organizations, such as:

 I am always happy to meet for coffee in San Francisco to discuss your project.
 I am confident that my extensive experience will ensure you get a positive return on your investment.